 There are a million styles of wedding invitation wording, each one more unique and creative than the last.
-Unfortunately, sometimes when we get creative, we forget to include the basic information that every wedding invitation should include.
+Unfortunately, sometimes when you get creative, you forget to include the basic information that every wedding invitation should include.
 To make sure your guests aren't wondering about fundamentals like where the wedding will be held or who is getting hitched, have your proofreading include this checklist.

 request the honor of your presence